 This error may occur because HTTP Headers are not included in requests made to endpoints required for media playback.

 You will see in our EZproxy stanza, two HTTP Header directives that enable video playback.

 In short, you will need to ensure the following endpoints are able be sent the correct HTTP Headers.
 If these are not sent, you will received one of the error messages above when you attempt to play media.

 A non-permitted IP address is making the request

 We have also identified (for OpenAthens Managed Proxy users) that requests to the https://media.digitaltheatreplus.com/drm-token endpoint were received from a different IP address to those provided by the customer.
 OpenAthens confirmed these IP addresses were related to their infrastructure, so we have added them to our permit list.

-It may be necessary to perform investigation with firstname.lastname@example.org in order to identify whether requests from your organisation are coming from other IPs to those you have provided us with.
+It may be necessary to perform an investigation with our support team to identify whether requests from your organisation are coming from other IPs than those you have provided us with.
 Please, submit a support request here.